Our Latest Blogs

 • Rest assured, your surgeon will guide managing any discomfort, ensuring that it remains manageable.

-• In the grander scope of the LASIK or CONTOURA Vision journey, these brief moments of mild discomfort are a small trade-off for the potential long-term benefits of improved vision and reduced reliance on visual aids like glasses or contact lenses.
+• In the grander scope of the LASIK or Contoura Vision journey, these brief moments of mild discomfort are a small trade-off for the potential long-term benefits of improved vision and reduced reliance on visual aids like glasses or contact lenses.

-LASIK surgery may induce a temporary reduction in tear production, potentially resulting in the development of dry eyes as a transient side effect.
+LASIK eye surgery may induce a temporary reduction in tear production, potentially resulting in the development of dry eyes as a transient side effect.

 • It’s important to note that this condition typically follows a short-term trajectory, often resolving itself naturally within a matter of months.